 #1.
 Wireless Security Camera with Email Notification

-With features you'll rarely find in the competition (like starlight night vision, rechargeable battery & solar powered), solid construction, and a reasonable price, Reolink Argus 2 is a formidable contender when it comes to the IP cameras with email alerts.
+With features you'll rarely find in the competition (like color night vision, rechargeable battery & solar powered), solid construction, and a reasonable price, Reolink Argus 3 Pro is a formidable contender when it comes to the IP cameras with email alerts.

 This battery-powered wireless security camera is also packed with a smart PIR motion sensor.
 When motion is detected, you’ll receive instant audio alarms (siren), push notifications and email alerts.